-Because of the importance of navigation, getting it wrong will be destructive for the user experience on your site.
+Because of the importance of navigation, getting it wrong will be destructive to the user experience on your site.
 The competition is just a few clicks away and your visitors will leave your website after any minor inconvenience.

-The navigation bar is one of the most important parts of a website but navigation is way more complex than that and a lot of people haven’t acknowledged that.
+The navigation bar is one of the most important parts of a website.
+But navigation is way more complex than that and a lot of people haven’t acknowledged that.

-A full-blown web navigation consists of:
+Full-blown web navigation consists of:

 Some companies even go beyond that.
 Disney owns multiple websites for their brands and they keep a part of the navigation bar universal for all of them.

 This is useful for bigger brands but serves as a good showcase of just how important it is to have consistent navigation.
 The universal nature of the upper bar isn’t the only thing that makes the Disney navigation great for them.
 You will notice that:

 Your navigation bar should be responsive.
 The above image is an example of how a tiny screen still allows to include the same amount of options as in the huge Disney universal navigation.

 The navigation on your site is one of the first things that catch visitors’ eyes.
 It tells them what’s on your website and helps guide them to the content they’re looking for.
 How to make it easier for your visitors?

 The same applies to footers.
 People often forget about them because they’re at the end of the website.
 People have learned to scroll, especially with many websites, pages and apps implementing the “infinite scroll” feature (honourable mention goes to Facebook).
 Leaving your visitors empty-handed at the end of a page might be disappointing.
 In case they didn’t find what they’re looking for, you have one last chance to keep them on your website.